-The School currently participates in the State Foundation Program, facilities aid, and casino tax distributions, which are reflected under "Operating revenues" on the Statement of Revenues, Expenses, and Changes in Net Position.
-Revenues received from these programs are recognized as operating revenue in the accounting period in which all eligibility requirements have been met.
+The School currently participates in the State Foundation Program, facilities aid, and casino tax distributions which are reflected under "Operating revenues" on the Statement of Revenues, Expenses, and Changes in Net Position.
+Revenue received from this program is recognized as operating revenue in the accounting period in which all eligibility requirements have been met.